Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/DWD-mini-briefs.md

 week: 1
 ---

 As soon as your team has been created, you should get together and choose one of these briefs as a starting point for your project.
 You will then need quickly to develop your ideas about your design in response to this.
+(Note: it isn't a completely free choice, because we limit the number of teams that can choose each mini-brief.
+A process for this will be announced.)

 - [INCLUSION](#INCLUSION)
 - [EDUCATION](#EDUCATION)